earthspecies/cocktail-party-problem/README.md

 ## Peter C. Bermant
 In our recent [paper](https://www.biorxiv.org/content/10.1101/2021.06.18.449016v1), we propose the Bioacoustic Cocktail Party Problem (BioCPPNet), a modular and lightweight convolutional neural network-based architecture optimized for bioacoustic source separation across heterogeneous non-human vocal behavior.
 The model is trained to separate input waveforms containing signal mixtures into source estimates using a permutation-invariant training criterion, and we implement an objective function related to perceptual quality of the reconstructed signals.

-We evaluate the performance of ESRepUNet using objective metrics such as the scale-invariant signal-to-distortion ratio (SI-SDR) and downstream classification accuracy in addition to qualitative metrics based on visual and aural representations of the source predictions.
+We evaluate the performance of BioCPPNet using objective metrics such as the scale-invariant signal-to-distortion ratio (SI-SDR) and downstream classification accuracy in addition to qualitative metrics based on visual and aural representations of the source predictions.

 To our knowledge, BioCPPNet redefines the state-of-the-art in end-to-end single-channel bioacoustic source separation in a permutation-invariant regime across a heterogeneous set of animal species